EITC-student-kit/itc-kit-linux/README.md

 ITCKit
 ======

-A toolkit for Estonian IT college students.
+The Linux version of a toolkit for Estonian IT college students.